aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.18

+Implemented full normalization with TermView, moved primitive related states from global variables to TyckState, fixed "no rule" reporting and handled inference of error term, thrown `InternalException` instead of `IllegalxxxException`, checked the hole's solution in the little typer, fixed a tyck order bug `def a a`, detected circular signature dependency, fixed library compiler's error reporting, built GraalVM Native images and fixed github actions, used adaptive-cli style outputting to a terminal, fixed bugs on repl and added tests, implemented nat code shape matcher as a part of the implementation of java integer backed literals, added api for classable def, improved pretty and syntax for named applications.

++ Changes to the language:
+  + `I` is now a keyword instead of prim and `left` and `right` are now `0` and `1`.
+  + Named application is changed from `=>` to `:=`
+  + `Sigma`, `\/` and `/\` are accepted

 ## 0.17

 Moved some ANTLR4 helpers and MCT to `tools-repl`/`tools`, fixed REPL parsing and color styles,